Back to Blog

 It is important to know that the sun has multiple wavelengths of light that cause damage to our skin: UV radiation, visible light and infrared.
 UVA rays are associated with skin aging, UVB rays are responsible for skin reddening/burning and infrared rays cause deep damage (such as wrinkling) to the skin.

-Is the SPF in my makeup enough to protect against all this?
+Is the SPF in makeup enough to protect against all this?
 First, check the ingredients.
 To get adequate protection from UVA, UVB and infrared, you need a sunscreen that contains Zinc Oxide and is at least a 30 SPF.
 Popular foundations from brands like MAC and Bobbi Brown only contain SPF 15.

 But what if the SPF in your makeup reads above 30?
 According to Dr. Kassouf with the Cleveland Clinic, when a product’s SPF is being tested, they apply a thick layer.
 When we are looking for nice, flawless coverage, we don’t typically heap on pumps of foundation.
 In reality, you are wearing less of your foundation (and the SPF in it) than what would have been studied.
 You can expect to get roughly half of the advertised SPF on your makeup.